 The most common response I hear to this is – “well that’s why I only eat free-range, family farmed animals.”
 I agree that the lives of these animals may be happier and healthier, and morally speaking, better.
 However, there is still a small issue - DEATH!
 Yes, all slaughter houses are different; some undoubtedly worse than others, but there is no such thing as a humane, free-range, family slaughterhouse, where animals happily walk to their own murder.
 To worry about the way of their death makes us overlook something far more important – they die!
 Remaining alive is a vital interest of animals, just as it is for humans.
 It is absurd to consider, (just because of the quality of an animal’s life), that by raising and killing them for food, that we are not sacrificing their most vital interests, and therefore doing something morally wrong.

-Every second on American highways, there are no less that 5,000 concentration camp trucks, inside there are living, terrified, innocent beings, being driven to concentration camp slaughter houses.
+Every second on American highways, there are no less that 5,000 overfilled trucks inside of which are living, terrified, innocent beings being driven to slaughter houses.
 When the trucks arrive, the animals are so frightened that they won’t even get off the trucks.
 They are not stupid, they know what’s next.
 So people go in with electric prods and force them to walk down the steps to their own death.
 Inside, these innocent living beings are hanged upside down, fully conscious.
 They go in alive against their will and come out chopped into pieces.

 How would you feel if the day that you were born, somebody else had already planned your execution?